 2022 UniSA research shows that Makers Empire helps improve students’ spatial reasoning skills (the key indicator for future STEM success), decrease STEM anxiety, and help close the gender gap in STEM learning.

 Makers Empire was also the subject of a 12-month Macquarie University research study into the use of 3D technologies in primary school makerspaces.
 The study showed compelling learning benefits for both students and teachers.

-To make fun and easy to use 3D design software to develop children’s creative confidence, design thinking skills and interest in STEM.
+To make fun and easy to use 3D design software to develop children’s spatial reasoning skills, creative confidence, design thinking skills and interest in STEM.

 Makers Empire began with an idea and two friends.
-Over the years, that simple idea has turned into something bigger than any of us could have imagined.
-But how did it all begin?
-Learn how it all started.
+Over the years, that idea turned into something bigger than we could have imagined.

 We are a mix of dedicated and experienced educators, developers and business managers.
 Most of us are parents of school age or pre-school age children.
 We all believe in the power of education to transform lives.
 We are all passionate about making a difference.